 The ASEC (Association for the Study of Eastern Chirstian History and Culture) Distinguished Scholar Prize for 2015 has been awarded to Kathryn E. Graber and Jesse D. Murray for their article, “The Local History of an Imperial Category: Language and Religion in Russia's Eastern Borderlands, 1860s–1930s,” Slavic Review 74, no. 1 (Spring 2015): 127-152.

 - ASEEES now offers reduced membership dues for scholars and full-time students in eastern Europe and Eurasia who permanently reside in the region.
 More information can be found at the ASEEES website.

-- All issues of Slavic Review are available online through JSTOR for institutional subscribers and ASEEES members.
+- Beginning in 2017, ASEEES members will be able to access current issues of Slavic Review from Cambridge Core, available here at the ASEEES website.
+Past issues will be available here as well.
+Additionally, past issues of Slavic Review will remain available online through JSTOR for institutional subscribers and ASEEES members.
 For more information, please visit about.jstor.org/csp or contact email@example.com.